bgando/nested-data-exercises/README.md

 - Create a variable called `relationships` assign it to an empty object.
 - Add your `friends` data structure to the `relationships` object.
 - Inspect your object.
-What is it's length?
+What is it's "length"?
 - Create a variable called `matches` and assign it to an empty array.
 - Add the `matches` array to the `relationships` object.
 It should look like this:
   - `relationships = { friends: ['duck', 'camel'], matches: []}`